Associate Member Monitoring

 Commensurate with experience.

-Only candidates authorized to work in Ghana will be considered.
+Only candidates authorized to work in Cameroon will be considered for the position.

 If you have any questions about the job vacancy, please contact the HR department: firstname.lastname@example.org